ekoputrapratama/trinitylauncher/README.md

   * Icon packs
   * Extensible Dashboard View (under development)

+### TODO

+- [] add nougat layout look and feel
+- [] add support for androidx86 multi window
+- [] removing unnecessary dependencies which can be implemented without it

 ### Status

 If your instance is crashing frequently please make sure you update to the latest version and reset the app data before creating an issue.